-In this paper I try to use concepts from the theory of aperiodic tilings to generalize the concept of rhythm, tempo and time signatures.
-This helps both illustrate the concepts related to tilings as well as make the notions of music meter more abstract, allowing one to approach musical composition from a more general point of view.
-Let me begin by suggesting how tilings and music can be related, or how they can be seen to have similar underlying structure.
-Consider the following two objects:
+In this paper, I try to use concepts from the theory of aperiodic tilings to generalize the concept of rhythm, tempo, and time signatures.
+This helps both illustrate the concepts related to tilings as well as make the notions of musical metre more abstract, allowing one to approach musical composition from a more general point of view.
+Let me begin by suggesting how tilings and music can be related, or how they can be seen to have similar underlying structures.
+Consider the following two objects.

 The first object is a bar of music containing part of a melody while the second can be thought of as a finite collection of tiles which tile a line segment.
-The relative placement of the two images is deliberate: the fact that the colored tiles cover a one-dimensional segment in the bottom image suggests that the bar of music is tiled by the notes and rests found in the bar.
-The distinction between notes of same length and different pitch is reflected in the difference of color of tiles of the same length in the image on the bottom.
+The relative placement of the two images is deliberate: the fact that the coloured tiles cover a one-dimensional segment in the bottom image suggests that the bar of music is tiled by the notes and rests found in the bar.
+The distinction between notes of same length and different pitch is reflected in the difference in colour of tiles of the same length in the image on the bottom.

-Western music is traditionally organized through an ordered and hierarchical structure1.
+Western music is traditionally organized through an ordered and hierarchical structure.
 It is hierarchical since we make notes fit into bars which fit into movements, etc. It is ordered because time flows in one direction and music is written in this order-respecting way, meant to indicate the order in which notes are played.
 That music in the Western tradition can be seen as the tiling of time with sounds is the basic idea that motivates this paper.
-Here I try to show how the mathematics of aperiodic tilings, that is, the language used to describe the hierarchical and geometric structure of tilings, can be useful in describing the meter structure of Western music.
+Here I try to show how the mathematics of aperiodic tilings, that is, the